-The Company collects fees in connection with the granting of waivers and consents in connection with insured tax-exempt transactions.
+The Company may collect fees in connection with the granting of waivers and consents in connection with insured tax-exempt transactions.
 These fees are recognized by the Company as other income when the cash is received.
-In 2014, the Company recorded other income of \$3.3 million which primarily consisted of a settlement agreement received from one of the Company's former insurance carriers with respect to claims for coverage for certain investigations and lawsuits in the amount of \$3.1 million.
+In addition, the Company recognizes gain contingencies as other income when settled.